tommybazar/TBRaymarcherPlugin/Readme.md

 `SetWindowCenter() / SetWindowWidth() / SetLowCutoff() / SetHighCutoff()` - Sets the given windowing parameter.

 ### In-editor volume editing
-When you have a volume set-up with an assigned MHD asset, we took great care that it would behave very well and be very responsive in-editor.
+When you have a volume set-up with an assigned Volume Asset, we took great care that it would behave very well and be very responsive in-editor.

-Firstly, the volume ticks even in-editor, so it can react to changes made while editing it's or it's MHDAsset's properties.
+Firstly, the volume ticks even in-editor, so it can react to changes made while editing it's or it's VolumeAsset's properties.

-Also, modifying anything in the assigned MHDAsset's ImageInfo structure (most notably default windowing parameters) will be immediately visible in all volumes that are currently displaying that MHDAsset.
+Also, modifying anything in the assigned VolumeAsset's ImageInfo structure (most notably default windowing parameters) will be immediately visible in all volumes that are currently displaying that MHDAsset.

-Furthermore, changes to the MHDAsset's Transfer Function `UCurveLinearColor` will be immediately visible on all volumes using the MHDAsset.
+Furthermore, changes to the VolumeAsset's Transfer Function `UCurveLinearColor` will be immediately visible on all volumes using the VolumeAsset.
 This is achieved by hooking onto the `OnGradientChanged` delegate that `UCurveLinearColor` exposes in-editor.

 Lastly, lights and clipping planes assigned to the `URaymarchedVolume` will update in-editor just as they would in-game.